Get

 Bordetella Bronchiseptica

-You may know this disease by its more common name—kennel cough.
+You may know this disease by its more common name: kennel cough.
 Much like the common human cold, this can spread easily, even from one species to the other.
-And kennel cough tends to be worse in dogs than cats, so you want to keep your dog far away from any feral cat that shows signs of having this.
+Kennel cough tends to be worse in dogs than cats, so you want to keep your dog far away from any feral cat that shows signs of having this.

-What signs would those be?
 Kennel cough signs include coughing (that will usually sound like honking), sneezing, fever, tiredness, and loss of appetite.
 Luckily, this disease is easy to treat, so get your pup to the vet when you see signs of it!
-You might also want to ensure your dog has had the vaccine for bordetella bacterium to reduce the chances of kennel cough occurring.
+You might also want to ensure your dog has had the vaccine for Bordetella bacterium to reduce the chances of kennel cough occurring.

 Parasites

 Probably the most common thing to be passed among cats and dogs are parasites, particularly intestinal ones.
 These include tapeworms, roundworms, and hookworms, which are transmitted when a dog ingests a feral cat’s feces.
-Intestinal parasites tend to be more damaging to puppies, as they can lead to anemia or poor growth, but they can affect adult dogs, too.
-Depending on the type of worm that has invaded, you’ll see different signs; when you see these, you’ll want to visit your vet for a diagnosis and treatment.
+Intestinal parasites tend to be more damaging to puppies, as they can lead to anemia or poor growth, but they can affect adult dogs too.
+Depending on the type of worm that has invaded, you’ll see different signs, so you’ll want to visit your vet for a diagnosis and treatment.

-There’s also ringworm, which isn’t actually a worm, but a fungal infection.
-This can occur in your dog if it comes into contact with a feral cat or simply noses around in soil where an infected cat was.
-This can be identified by scaly patches of missing hair on your pup .
-This can pass on to people, too, so you’ll want to have your pet treated for it!
+There’s also ringworm, which isn’t actually a worm, but rather a fungal infection.
+This can occur in your dog if they come into contact with a feral cat or simply nose around in soil where an infected cat was.
+This can be identified by scaly patches of missing hair on your pup.
+This can pass on to people too, so you’ll want to have your pet treated for it!

 The best way to keep your canine safe from diseases transmitted by feral cats is to keep the animals away from each other.
 But feral cats sometimes have a tendency to wander into your yard or get into your garbage cans, so how can you remedy that?
 Here are a few handy tips!